The Phantom of Liberty: Home media

-In Spain, The Phantom of Liberty was released via Blu-ray by A Contracorriente Films on 19 September 2017.
+In Spain, The Phantom of Liberty was released on Blu-ray by A Contracorriente Films on 19 September 2017.

 In January 2021, The Phantom of Liberty was released as part of the Three-film Collection by The Criterion Collection with The Discreet Charm of the Bourgeoisie and That Obscure Object of Desire being the other two.

 StudioCanal released the film on Blu-ray in France on 1 January 2021.

 A DigiPack for The Phantom of Liberty is still in the works from The Criterion Collection for the U.S. and Canadian distribution.

 Reception

 Buñuel's previous production, The Discreet Charm of the Bourgeoisie (1972), had won the Academy Award for Best Foreign Language Film, and his next and final film, That Obscure Object of Desire (1977) was a more conventional narrative.
 Below is a selection of critical comments on the film:

 Like Discreet Charm, the plot-free Phantom of Liberty is a patchwork of comedic sketches and sight gags through which Buñuel ravages a complacent European culture and the various sexual hang-ups and historical and cultural disconnects of its inhabitants.
 The surrealist images range from the profane to the comical, from the absurd to the rational, and from the ambiguous to the idiotic.
 This heady, almost off-putting masterwork isn't particularly easy to decipher (maybe we aren't meant to), which is why it's best to approach it as a literal comedy of manners.